In this sectionShow sections Hide sections

 Vanessa Zimmerman, Independent Expert, Australia

-The following documents inform, guide and provide background context for the work to review human rights-related GRI Standards.Project Proposal: Review of human rights-related GRI Standards Terms of Reference: GRI Technical Committee on human rights disclosure Human Rights Review: TC Member Bios GSSB Due Process Protocol 2015 GSSB Terms of Reference 2015 GSSB Work Program 2017-2019
+The following documents inform, guide and provide background context for the work to review human rights-related GRI Standards.Project Proposal: Review of human rights-related GRI Standards Terms of Reference: GRI Technical Committee on human rights disclosure Human Rights Review: TC Member Bios GSSB Terms of Reference 2018 GSSB Due Process Protocol 2018 GSSB Work Program 2017-2019 Recommendations of the GRI Technical Committee on Human Rights Disclosure

 This timeline is subject to change.
-For more information about the development process and project schedule, see the Terms of Reference.
+For more information about the development process, see the Terms of Reference.

 Project commencement (May 2017)